darleg/CodeForMathimatics/Algerbra/Basic Algerbra/README.md

+# Basic Algerbra

-Let's dive into the basics of algebra!
+Basics of algebra!
 Algebra is all about working with variables and constants to solve equations.
 Here are some foundational concepts:

 1. Variables and Constants
 - Variables: Symbols (like 𝑥 or 𝑦) that represent unknown values.